outpaddling/LPJS/README.md

-applications, such as ANSYS, Fluent, Abacus, etc.  Unfortunately, RHEL achieves enterprise reliability and long-term binary compatibility by using older, time-tested and debugged Linux kernels, compilers, and other tools, which often make it difficult to run the latest open source software.
+applications, such as ANSYS, Fluent, Abacus, etc.  Unfortunately, RHEL achieves enterprise reliability and long-term binary compatibility by using older, time-tested and debugged Linux kernels, compilers, and other tools, which often make it difficult to build the latest open source software.
 Many open source developers flatly refuse to support older compilers and libraries like those used by RHEL.
-Facilitating small-scale HPC on platforms other than RHEL can eliminate this issue for open source software users, though RHEL and its derivatives will always be fully supported.
+Facilitating small-scale HPC on platforms other than RHEL can eliminate this issue for open source software users, though RHEL and its derivatives will always be fully supported by LPJS.

 The LPJS project does not aim to compete for market share on TOP500 clusters.
 In contrast, we are committed to serving the small-scale HPC